Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

   console.log(a); // Prints "test"
   ```

 - **Garbage-collected**: This means that the language manages memory allocation for you.
-To be honest, this isn't really a problem, especially since we all have buffy computers.
+To be honest, this isn't really a problem, especially since we all have buffed computers.

-- **Multiple programming paradigms**: This means there is multiple way to achieve a solution.
+- **Multiple programming paradigms**: This means there are multiple ways to achieve a solution.
 While you may say: "Good!
 That mean I'm free to do whatever I want, with the syntax that I prefer.", this also means: "I cannot read other people solution because I don't understand the syntax".
 This feature adds **complexity** and **implicitness** to the language.

 - **Indents** vs **Brackets**: In reality, you don't care about indents (tab, spaces...) and brackets.
 You should let your IDE format your code, so that it is **standard**.

-That's why I would never recommend Python, Javascript or Typescript.
+That's why I would never recommend Python, JavaScript or Typescript.
 These are **scripting** languages like **Bash** and **Perl**.
 Learning them can be easy at first, but like any scripting language, you're much more likely to shoot yourself in the foot when you scale up.

 To avoid shooting yourself in the foot, you have to learn best practices like the PEP8 and PEP257 and have a multitude of tools to lint and format.

-To sumarize, Python, Javascript and Typescript suffer from:
+To summarize, Python, JavaScript and Typescript suffer from:

 - **Implicitness**
 - **Error-prone** and likely at **runtime**
-- Syntax is simple but the number of solutions adds in **complexity**
+- Syntax is simple, but the number of solutions adds in **complexity**
 - Prone to **bad practices**

-And I haven't talk about Typescript `let`, `var` `const`, `===`... and the packaging ecosystem which is also dreadful (`pnpm` or `yarn` or `bun`? `pip` or `conda`? `left-pad`???).
+And I haven't talked about Typescript `let`, `var` `const`, `===`... and the packaging ecosystem which is also dreadful (`pnpm` or `yarn` or `bun`? `pip` or `conda`? `left-pad`???).

 Overall, to be avoided at all costs.
 Especially, for learning programming concepts.

 ### C: simple to write, hard to bootstrap, compile and debug

 Compared to what we saw, C is a low-level compiled programming language with a static type system.
-C is **not** designed for Object Oriented Programming, but it is still possible to do OOP by using structures, header files and composition.
+C is **not** designed for Object-Oriented Programming, but it is still possible to do OOP by using structures, header files and composition.

 C syntax is quite explicit and simple: